MrCondeMx/emilio_conde_portfolio/README.md

 # Emilio Conde Portfolio

 # [Project 1: Predicting Startups Success](Founder-Analysis)
+*Note: The output is in an HTML file.
+For accurate visualization, please download the file.*

 This project examines the key differences between businesses started by one person and those started by a team of co-founders.
 The goal is to figure out what makes a company successful and what might cause it to close or face acquisition.